rancher/docs/content/rke/latest/en/config-options/system-images/_index.md

 As of `v0.1.6`, the functionality of a couple of the system images were consolidated into a single `rancher/rke-tools` image to simplify and speed the deployment process.

-You can configure the [network plug-ins]({{< baseurl >}}/rke/latest/en/config-options/add-ons/network-plugins/), [ingress controller]({{< baseurl >}}/rke/latest/en/config-options/add-ons/ingress-controllers/) and [dns provider]({{< baseurl >}}/rke/latest/en/config-options/add-ons/dns/) as well as the options for these add-ons separately.
+You can configure the [network plug-ins]({{<baseurl>}}/rke/latest/en/config-options/add-ons/network-plugins/), [ingress controller]({{<baseurl>}}/rke/latest/en/config-options/add-ons/ingress-controllers/) and [dns provider]({{<baseurl>}}/rke/latest/en/config-options/add-ons/dns/) as well as the options for these add-ons separately.

-This is the example of the full list of system images used to deploy Kubernetes through RKE.
-The image tags are dependent on the [Kubernetes image/version used](https://github.com/rancher/types/blob/master/apis/management.cattle.io/v3/k8s_defaults.go).
+Below is an example of the list of system images used to deploy Kubernetes through RKE.
+The default versions of Kubernetes are tied to specific versions of system images.

+- For RKE v0.2.x and below, the map of versions and the system image versions is located here: https://github.com/rancher/types/blob/release/v2.2/apis/management.cattle.io/v3/k8s_defaults.go

+- For RKE v0.3.0 and above, the map of versions and the system image versions is located here: https://github.com/rancher/kontainer-driver-metadata/blob/master/rke/k8s_rke_system_images.go

 > **Note:** As versions of RKE are released, the tags on these images will no longer be up to date.
 This list is specific for `v1.10.3-rancher2`.